French Courses by Semester

 Prerequisite: FREN 2006 or equivalent.

-FREN 3210: Medieval and Early Modern French Literature in Context
+FREN 3220: Modern French Literature

 Prerequisite: FREN 3100W or equivalent.